Fishing is from 7.00am to 8.30pm in summer and dawn to dusk in winter

 Although fairly small, it is an attractive and intimate water with plenty of decent fish to catch including mirror and common carp to 11lbs with an average stamp of between 4lbs and 5lbs.
 Because these fish have rarely, if ever been caught they give a good account of themselves when hooked and are in pristine condition.

-In addition to the commons and mirrors, Mark's Pool holds some beautiful crucian carp between 2lbs and 3lbs and a good head of tench to 4lbs-plus.
+In addition to the commons and mirrors, Mark's Pool holds some beautiful crucian carp to 2lbs and a good head of tench to over 4lbs.

 Being fairly shallow, Mark's Pool is an ideal pole or waggler water with most anglers fishing close into the sides or in the deeper water at the far end of the pool.
 Once again fishing to the island is also a good tactic whilst those who find it a bit of a struggle to fish a float in eight feet of water can again opt to use a small swim feeder packed with goodies.